 To help you to know the difference, consider the following 5 keys to a healthy weight loss diet:

-1. You don’t need to rely on your willpower
+1. A healthy weight loss diet doesn’t rely on your willpower

 The idea behind a diet that is truly healthy and allows you to manage your weight is that you will be able to comfortably live with it every day over the long term.
 If your diet continually tests your willpower and motivation, you’ll fail.
 It’s inevitable.
 You may fail several times before finding your stride again, or you may fail and give up.
 Either way, it’s short-term, promotes yo-yoing weight and isn’t good for you.